West Virginia Heavy Equipment Injury Lawyers

 - The designer, manufacturer, or distributor of dangerous or defective equipment/machinery or its parts.

-Experienced Attorneys for Serious Heavy Equipment Accidents
+West Virginia Attorneys for Serious Heavy Equipment Accidents

 After a catastrophic injury or a wrongful death because of heavy equipment, no amount of money can replace what was lost for the injured worker or for the bereaved family.
 A personal injury claim or a wrongful death lawsuit is a legal remedy that can bring some financial relief to the injured or surviving family members through wage replacement, compensation for medical bills, compensation for adaptive equipment and therapy, and compensation for pain and suffering.

-Contact Our Construction Accident Law Firm to Assess your Case
+Contact Our Construction Accident Law Firm to Assess Your Case

 Contact Bailey, Javins & Carter if construction and heavy equipment have caused a serious or fatal accident.
 We understand the impact serious injuries and wrongful deaths have on an individual and a family.
 If you need our quality legal support through your ordeal, contact our firm for a free consultation today by messaging us online or calling our office today at (800) 497-0234 or (800) 296-6979.